mapninja/Earthsys144/Labs/Week_08/Being_John_Snow.md

 #### Additional Files
-There is an extra backup data folder that contains versions of files that we will create during the workshop.
+There is an extra backup data folder that contains versions of files that we will create during the lesson.
 These files are provided in case any of the steps can't be completed due to software errors or other problems.
 Welcome to working with open source.
 * **Snow-cholera-map-1_modified** - this is a geo-referenced image of the map from John Snow's original report on the cholera outbreak of 1854.
 * **Water_Pumps.geojson** - this is a spatial data file containing the locations of all of the water pumps recorded in John Snow's original map of the cholera outbreak.
 Who woo hoo